-At long last, it's ok to talk about you and put your brand on a pedestal.
+At long last, it's ok to talk about you and shine a light on your brand.

 This stage is all about reinforcing, in the mind of your target audience, how your offering is the most desirable for addressing their specific needs.